Text that reads 'the great rest experiment' in stylized font.

 What this doesn’t mean

-Let’s ground this gently:
+Let’s get this straight:

 You might notice this if:

-A small experiment in Spiritual Rest
+A small experiment in Social Rest

 If you’d like to explore this gently, I’ve created two optional supports:

-You’re not lost.
+You’re not antisocial.

 What to notice